BaldomeroVargas/Simple-Processor/README.md

 Final Lab Project for University of California, Riverside EE/CS120A Logic Design Course.

-####Contributors
+##Contributors
-Matthew Lumantas: In charge of designing Register Display and Control Unit components.
-Implemented theory of the Processor in a higher level state machine.<br / >
+**Matthew Lumantas:** In charge of designing Register Display and Control Unit components.
+Implemented theory of the Processor in a higher level state machine.<br / > <br / >
-Baldomero Vargas: In charge or designing 10 Input Mux, Register Bank, ALU components.
+**Baldomero Vargas:** In charge or designing 10 Input Mux, Register Bank, ALU components.

-####Project Description
+##Project Description
 To come soon.

-####How to use
+##How to use

 In order to view in the Xilinx ISE do the following in your terminal